Jed-g/bird-watcher/README.md

 ```
 2. Install all necessary packages
 ```
-npm i
+yarn install
 ```
-3. Set MongoDB connection URI as an environment variable in the **.env** file (or leave as is if you want to test with an example DB set up for demo purposes)
+3. Set MongoDB connection URI as an environment variable in the **.env** file
 ```
 MONGODB_CONNECTION_URI=<MongoDB connection URI>
 ```